LoopKit/loopdocs/docs/loop-3/omnipod.md

 !!! important "The Omnipod 5 is only available in the [development branches](../version/development.md#updates-in-dev){: target="_blank"} while in open beta testing"

+!!! warning "Use of O5 Pods requires a CGM with a heartbeat"
+    * O5 Pod code is experimental and does not provide a heartbeat at this time
+    * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked
+    * If your CGM does not supply a heartbeat, the app with stop automatically running when it is not open

 If you are using a development branch and choose Omnipod 5 Pod Type and have not previously gotten a certificate, one will be automatically downloaded for you.

 * This one-time step that requires internet access